Ipswich, Massachusetts: History

 In 1910, Richard T. Crane Jr. of Chicago, the business magnate owner of Crane Plumbing, bought Castle Hill, a drumlin on Ipswich Bay.
 He hired Olmsted Brothers, successors to Frederick Law Olmsted, to landscape his 3500 acre estate, and engaged the Boston architectural firm of Shepley, Rutan & Coolidge to design an Italian Renaissance-Revival style villa on the summit.
 A grande allée, 160 ft wide and lined with statuary, would run the half mile from house to sea.
-But his wife, Florence, loathed the building.
-Crane promised that if she still disliked it in 10 years, he would replace it.
-In 1928, a new 59-room mansion designed by Chicago architect David Adler in the English Stuart style stood in its place, called the Great House.
+In 1924, the old Italian villa was razed due to structural issues, and 4 years later, a new 59-room mansion, designed by Chicago architect David Adler in the English Stuart style, stood in the site, called the Great House.
 At Mrs. Crane's death in 1949, the entire property was bequeathed to The Trustees of Reservations, which uses it as a venue for concerts and weddings.

 The town government was reformed in 1950 with the acceptance of the Town Manager Charter.
 This charter was rescinded by the voters, regained, and lost again.
 Voters adopted the present Town Manager-Selectmen Charter in 1967.
 In 2012 Ipswich hired its first female Town Manager, Robin Crosbie, who served until her retirement in 2018.